blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 allow the data itself determine how much partial-pooling leads to the best estimation.

-Once we have these estimations for every group in every state, we turn them into meaningful turnout numbers via Post-stratification: multiplying the estimated probabilities by the actual number of people in each group to figure out how many people are likely to vote.
+Once we have estimations for every group in every state, we turn them into meaningful turnout numbers via post-stratification: multiplying the estimated probabilities by the actual number of people in each group, and adding these up to figure out how many people are likely to vote.

+Confidence intervals of the parameters,
-Monte-Carlo techniques are too big a topic to get into here.
-However one notable property of Monte Carlo techniques, is that confidence intervals of parameters *and* post-stratifications wihch use them are produced naturally by the modeling.
+*and* post-stratifications which use them, are produced naturally by the Monte-Carlo modeling.
 The fact that some groups are very small, and thus hard to estimate, will show up in our results as large error bars.
 Partial-pooling helps, but only so much.